Department Mission Statement:

 - College and career admissions processes -- Ensure that students and families have an early and ongoing understanding of the college and career application and admission processes so they can find the postsecondary options that are the best fit with their aspirations and interests.

-- Transition from high school graduation to college enrollment -- Connect students to school and community resources to help the students overcome barriers and ensure the successful transition from high school to college.
+- Transition from high school graduation to college enrollment -- Connect students to school and community resources to help students overcome barriers and ensure the successful transition from high school to college.

 AVID - AVID trains educators to use proven practices in order to prepare students for success in high school, college, and a career, especially students traditionally underrepresented in higher education.